amenzwa/amenzwa.github.io/stem/ComputingHistory/HowRPNCalculatorsWork.md

 ## *Clamshell*

 The clamshell line includes the HP-18C non-RPN business calculator and the HP-28C and the HP-28S RPN scientific calculators.
 They all have the RPL programming language.
 But whereas the HP-18C uses the RPL for only system programming, the HP-28 models provide user-level RPL programming.
 Incidentally, RPL is also supported on the HP-48 graphic calculator of 1990, a descendant of the HP-28.
+All clamshell models have IR interface.

 ### HP-28S (1988)